shafr/docker-unit-test-framework/README.md

 | boolean waitForContainerToExit(int timeoutInMs) | retuns true if container is not running |
 | int getExitCode(int timeoutInMs)                | returns exit code                       |

+## How to Use / Examples of attributes:
+See [Annotation tests][test-cases-link] for examples.

+## Hints
+`dockerClient` field is available to you for accessing different container/host info from tests.

+Remember that testng's `Test` annotation has some useful annotations - for example @Timeout or InvocationTimeout.

 [java-api-wiki]: https://github.com/docker-java/docker-java/wiki
 [docker-java]: https://github.com/docker-java/docker-java